dalkoran/dalkoran.github.io/_posts/2010-01-28-wrapping-up-a-contract.md

----
-layout: post
-title: "Wrapping up a contract"
+---title: "Wrapping up a contract"
 date: 2010-01-28 11:56
 author: spencen
 comments: true
 categories: [General]
 tags: []
 ---
 This is my last week at my current employer.
 I’ve been spending most of my time updating the Wiki, doing some last minute branding changes, commenting code and general housekeeping.